lllyasviel/SingleFileDB/README.md

 It is very useful.

+My mom no longer has to worry that I burned up my SSD by storing many millions of '.json' files to train a Stable Diffusion model.

 # Installation

 Just copy the **single file** "sfdb.py" to any project - download it from [here](https://github.com/lllyasviel/SingleFileDB/releases).